Is the Health Plan You’re Offering to You Clients ACA Compliant?

 2. Medical Underwriting and Pre-Existing Conditions

 ACA regulations explicitly prohibit insurers from asking medical questions or using health history to determine eligibility or premiums.
-Non-compliant plans, however, often employ medical underwriting, which can exclude individuals with pre-existing conditions or charge them higher premiums.
+However, non-compliant plans often employ medical underwriting, which can exclude individuals with pre-existing conditions or charge them higher premiums.

 3. Lack of Coverage for Preventive Care